ma6068/MiniScratchApp/README.md

 ### How the application works when the Stop button is pressed:
 - If the stop button is pressed, both the server and the client are stopped.

+### Where are the values and positions of the elements stored?
+- We save them in a JSON file called "controlPositions.json," which is created automatically (if it doesn't already exist).
+Upon restarting the application, we read all the values and positions of the elements from it.